PedroCristo/README-TEST/README.md

 ![No Search Found](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_profile_no_search_found.jpg)

-* AAnd if there are no results matching or similar to the keyword, the user will see the following message, "We are sorry.
+* And if there are no results matching or similar to the keyword, the user will see the following message, "We are sorry.
   There are no searches for (keyword) on the website.
-Try the search again"..<br>
+Try the search again".<br>

 ## Admin Panel / Superuser
 ![No Search Found](./assets/images/readme/extras/tasty_blog_superuser.jpg)